drivendataorg/cookiecutter-data-science/docs/docs/index.md

 > Nobody sits around before creating a new Rails project to figure out where they want to put their views; they just run `rails new` to get a standard project skeleton like everybody else.

-A well-defined, standard project structure means that a newcomer can begin to understand an analysis without digging in to extensive documentation.
-It also means that they don't necessarily have to read 100% of the code before knowing where to look for very specific things.
+A well-defined, standard project structure makes it easier for a newcomer to understand an analysis without having to read through extensive documentation.
+It also means that they don’t have to read all of the code before knowing where to look for specific things.

 Well organized code tends to be self-documenting in that the organization itself provides context for your code without much overhead.
 People will thank you for this because they can: